Mastering Financial Biases in Divorce: A Guide for Professionals

 Loss Aversion: The Pain of Giving Something Up

-Loss aversion is the principle that the pain of losing something is about twice as severe as the pleasure of gaining an equal amount.
+Loss aversion is the principle that the pain of losing something is about twice as strong as the pleasure of gaining an equal amount.
 This is a significant hurdle in overcoming financial biases in divorce.

 How It Manifests: